Current COVID-19 restrictions in plain English (Victoria)

 Speak to your doctor and the health officials for more information and guidance.
 It is critical that if you don’t understand something that they are saying, you should ask for an interpreter.

-There are a number of support payments the government has announced to help people who need to isolate and do not have sick/personal leave available from their employer.
+There are also a number of support payments the government has announced to help people who need to isolate and do not have sick/personal leave available from their employer.

 If you are unwell and need to be tested, you can apply for the $450 one-off payment to stay home until you get your test results.
 This is called the Coronavirus Test Isolation Payment.